The White Trail roughly parallels the Red Trail, other than a loop at either end to intersect the Red Trail.

 With regard to terrain, the White Trail changes from nearly level to some mild rolling sections, never varying more than 50 feet from the highest point (about 300 ft. above sea level) to the lowest point (about 250 ft. above sea level).

 North of Lake Wintergreen, the trail has some areas that are wet too many months of the year.
-Portions of this trail will be relocated as part of a future trails project that has no specific starting date.
+One portion has been relocated to higher ground.
+Another portions of this trail will be relocated as part of a future trails project that has no specific starting date.
 You can seen the original trail heading straight in a few sections where a relocation moves onto the ridge away from the mud.
 Follow the White blazes to stay on the trail.
 The White Trail turns east to connect to the Red Trail where the Red Trail has a row of evergreen trees.

 The southern section of the White Trail features views of Lake Wintergreen.
 Near the junction with the Orange Trail is a grove of red pine trees.
 Just south of the junction with the Purple Trail is a grove of larch, a conifer that drops its needles in winter.